 Juan Bautista Community Store

-APRHOFI: Intibucá Association Of Vegetable and Fruit Producers
+APRHOFI: Intibucá Association of Vegetable and Fruit Producers

-Los Encinos Store joins the COMAL Network
+Inclusion of Los Encinos Store in the COMAL Network

-Introduction of irrigation systems (USAID, State agreement, EDA)
+Introduction of irrigation systems (USAID)

-EMATE: Los Encinos Thread Craft Enterprise
+EMATE: Los Encinos Weaving Craft Enterprise

 Recovery of APRHOFI

-Introduction of Ecological Agriculture
+Introduction of ecological agriculture

-ESMACOL: Lenca Alternative Community Multiple Service Enterprise.
-(7 stores are the owners of Esmacol)
+ESMACOL: Lenca Community Alternative Multiple Service Enterprise.
+(7 Stores are the owners of Esmacol)

 Introduction of greenhouses